kontena/kontena/docs/references/kontena-yml.md

 **wait_for_port**

-Wait the port is responding before service instance is considered as running.
+Wait until the specified port is responding before considering the service instance to be running.

 ```
 deploy: